NP-Complete - A Rough Guide

 (Actually t = (n-1)! but it is still factorial.)

-Lets say the program could solve a 20-city problem in 1 second, then
+Imagine the program solves a 20-city problem in 1 second, then

-- a 21-city problem would take about 21 seconds to solve.
+- a 21-city problem will take about 21 seconds to solve.

-- and a 30-city problem would take 3 Million Years.
+- and a 30-city problem will take 3 Million Years.
 Ouch!